 The preliminary results of the coda review provide new insights into the sperm whale social units occurring within this region of the western Pacific Ocean.
-The presence of the short and regular vocal clans identified from the acoustic encounters in this dataset can be used as putative indicators of sperm whale stock structure for this region (Marcoux et al. 2006).
+The presence of the 'short' and 'regular' vocal clans identified from the acoustic encounters in this dataset can be used as putative indicators of sperm whale stock structure for this region (Marcoux et al. 2006).
 To our knowledge, the vocal repertoires identified herein provide the first information on the occurrence of vocal clans in the western Pacific Ocean.
 The vocal repertoires identified through this qualitative assessment suggest a potential cultural and acoustic link to vocal clans found in the eastern tropical Pacific Ocean.
-This new information greatly extends the known range for the regular and short vocal clans.
-A more detailed analysis of these codas using multivariate statistical methods described by Rendell and Whitehead (2003b) is required to provide a quantitative assessment of coda types and corresponding vocal repertoires for each encounter.
+This new information greatly extends the known range for the 'regular' and 'short' vocal clans.
+A more detailed analysis of these codas using multivariate statistical methods described by Rendell & Whitehead (2003b) is required to provide a quantitative assessment of coda types and corresponding vocal repertoires for each encounter.

-The most recent 5-year evaluation by NMFS for sperm whales identified that an important component of sperm whale recovery is to more accurately determine population size, distribution and population structure in order to better evaluate the status of this species (NMFS 2009).
-We recommend further analysis of codas, spatial analysis and habitat modeling using the localization data, and finally acoustic-based abundance estimates.
-The results herein and subsequent future analysis of this data provide new information on sperm whale population structure and distribution and abundance for this region.
-This information will be needed for better resource management and conservation efforts for sperm whales in the MIRC area.
+The most recent 5-year evaluation by the NMFS for sperm whales identified that an important component of sperm whale recovery is to more accurately determine population size, distribution and population structure in order to better evaluate the status of this species (NMFS 2009).
+The results herein provide new information on sperm whale population structure and distribution and abundance for this region.
+This information will be needed for better resource management and conservation efforts for sperm whales in the Mariana Islands Range Complex area.